Baltasarq/mspac/README.md

 ### Updating the repositories

-You can easily update the repositories:
+You can easily update the databases and upgrade all packages:

 `mspac update`

 ### Upgrading packages

-Upgrades all packages that are not up-to-date:
+Updates the databases, and upgrades all packages that are not up-to-date:

 `mspac upgrade`